Sal1316/UCR-VERT-follow-along-coding/05-Third-Party-APIs/01-Activities/22-Stu_jQuery-UI-Widgets/README.md

 If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

-* What built-in HTML feature can also help enforce a date?
-Use [Google](https://www.google.com) or another search engine to answer the preceding question.
+* What built-in HTML feature can also help enforce a date? by using the type = "date" inside the input tag.

 ---